crusher-dev/docsv2/docs/development/installation-guide.md

 ### Supported OS

 The source code has been built and tested on **Ubuntu** and **macOS**.
-We haven't tested the building source code on other systems, so if you encounter any issues setting up for a different OS, feel free to file an issue for it.
+We haven't tested the building source code on other systems, so if you encounter any issues Set up for a different OS, feel free to file an issue for it.

-### Setting up
+### Set up

 To get started, follow the steps below: